claudia1462656918/MSiA-Value-Chain-Project/README.md

    * Select the proper number of clusters –2 points (planned for the next two weeks)

    * Compare clusters according to features used in segmentation –2 points (planned for the next two weeks)

+ **Icebox**

-   * Identify, if possible, the relationship between the cluster and clients’ subscription of the term deposit –2 points
+   * Identify the relationship between the cluster and clients’ subscription of the term deposit –2 points